scikit-bio/scikit-bio/doc/source/development/new_module.rst

   #
   # Distributed under the terms of the Modified BSD License.
   #
-  # The full license is in the file COPYING.txt, distributed with this software.
+  # The full license is in the file LICENSE.txt, distributed with this software.
   # ----------------------------------------------------------------------------

   from skbio.util import TestRunner